sei-international/LEAPMacro.jl/docs/src/config.md

 output_folder: Baseline
 ```

-The next block specifies the input files.
-In many cases, these will be the same across a set of scenarios.
+The next block specifies the required input files.
+Other, optional input files are described below.
+In many cases, the input files will be the same across a set of scenarios.
 However, it is possible that they might differ.
 For example, the supply-use table, given by the `SUT` parameter, could be drawn from different years for calibration purposes, and different `time_series` might distinguish different scenarios.
 ```yaml
 #---------------------------------------------------------------------------
 # Supply-use table and supplementary tables as CSV files